plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 Here are some examples of different types of resource records (all examples below are from ``Products.CMFPlone``).

-An example of a resource record for a single javascript module:
+An example of a resource record for a single JavaScript module:

 .. code-block:: xml